This Public Offer Agreement (“Agreement”) are entered into by Advertiser and You (“Publisher”), and is made

 7.2.8.
 Publisher shall not make any representations, warranties or other statements concerning the Advertiser,

 Advertisers’ sites, any of Advertiser’s products or services, or Advertiser’s site policies, except as expressly

 7.3.1.
 To terminate this Agreement at any time with previous notice to E-mail;

 7.3.2.
-To receive remuneration Publisher has earned during the participation in Affiliate Program of Publisher and during the term of this Agreement;
+To receive remuneration Publisher has earned during the participation in Affiliate Program of Publisher and

 7.3.3.
 To request additional information from the Advertiser about Offers by writing to E-mail.

 7.4.
 Advertiser’s obligations: